The Difference between a Cloud Management Platform and Software-Defined Cloud

 HyperCloudTM Analytics has over 500 million data points on cloud services to provide guidance on where the best place for a workload is across public clouds.
 Once an application is created in the Enterprise App Store, you can deploy it to the cloud of your choice as mentioned, or you can leverage HyperCloudTM Analytics.
 Going a step further, you can input the compliance and performance requirements of the application, and then HyperCloudTM will give you the various options and their various prices for consideration, for complete intelligent workload placement.

 The ability to read cloud bills and make it easy for IT to understand their cloud bill is an often-overlooked capability.
-There is article, after article, after article of complex cloud bills.
+There is many articles on how to muddle through complex cloud bills.
 Software-defined cloud does not overlook this need and provides the ability review your cloud bill so you can see exactly what services you are using, reserved instances or persistent instances, high performing storage versus blog storage and so on.
 Then, you can see how to make changes to reduce your cloud spend.